strimzi/strimzi-kafka-oauth/README.md

 Since Kafka version 2.2 the Kafka brokers support a [re-authentication mechanism](https://cwiki.apache.org/confluence/display/KAFKA/KIP-368%3A+Allow+SASL+Connections+to+Periodically+Re-Authenticate) allowing clients to update the token mid-session, without having to drop and re-establish the connection.
 When a client sends the new access token, validation is performed on the broker as if a new connection was established.

-The mechanism is disabled by default in order to prevent the old clients that don't understand the new Kafka wire protocol from breaking.
+The re-authentication only works with SASL_OAUTHBEARER mechanism, and is disabled by default in order to prevent the old clients that don't understand the new Kafka wire protocol from breaking.
 In order to enable the re-authentication on the Kafka broker, use the `connections.max.reauth.ms` property in `server.properties`:

     connections.max.reauth.ms=3600000